Using high-level synthetic methods

 to be passed at the invocation.
 This is an example for adding a call

-to a setter method sample.BeanType.setName()
+to a setter method sample.BeanType.setName(), assuming

-an F4FApp
+an F4FApp object app:

 Collection<IMethod> setterMethods =